Mesh4all/m4a-docker/m4abuild-base/README.md

 # Mesh4all build base

-Creates a docker image ready to be used by our Luke worker.
+Creates a docker image ready to be used by our Luke worker